 The Zettelkasten method

-The idea to write Zettlr came to my mind several years ago, when I was trying to elaborate on good workflows for my academic writing.
-I tried a lot of different styles and workflow ideas, and one that stuck was the Zettelkasten method.
+The idea to write Zettlr came to my mind several years ago, when we were trying to elaborate on good workflows for academic writing.
+We tested a lot of different styles and workflow ideas, and one that stuck was the Zettelkasten method.
 The problem back then was that most of the software did not really succeed in implementing it, but since there has been a lot of effort put into integrating the method, so that nowadays there are more and more applications that support some functions of this method.

 Originally, the method stems from the German sociologist Niklas Luhmann, who, in an effort to remember everything he's ever read or thought, designed his own (back then analogue) Zettelkasten containing cards with some information and numbers on them.
 The numbers could be used to locate other cards with other information that was in some way related to the content of the card.
 This was a way for Luhmann to reference back and forth between a set of cards and, as the box filled up with more and more cards, allowed it to somehow get "alive", showing him connections between certain concepts that he himself had not thought about.